uvicaero/aero2024/README.md

 # UVic Aero 2024

-# Boiler plate code for test output paths
+# Boiler plate code for test output and import paths

 from pathlib import Path